-Teeth Grinding Redondo Beach and Manhattan Beach
+Teeth Grinding Redondo Beach

 What Exactly is Teeth Grinding?

-Redondo Beach patients that come to our office for teeth grinding will sometimes suffer from two different kinds of teeth grinding.
+Patients that come to our office for teeth grinding will sometimes suffer from two different kinds of teeth grinding.
 The first and most well known is nocturnal teeth grinding which is when patients grind their teeth back and forth while they sleep.
 There is also a daytime version of this where patients will grind their teeth unconsciously when they are in a tense or stressful situation.

 Symptoms of Teeth Grinding

-Redondo Beach men and women who grind their teeth will often present some or several of the following symptoms.
+Patients who grind their teeth will often present some or several of the following symptoms.

 - Loud grinding at night that may even wake up your partner or spouse.